luispreza28/blockchain-based-voting-system/README.md

 Blockchain Technology: Provides the core framework for the system's security and transparency.
 Smart Contracts: Used to enforce voting rules and automate vote counting without the need for intermediaries.
 Python: Backend logic and interaction with the blockchain.
-Web3.js: JavaScript framework for interacting with Ethereum blockchain.
-HTML/CSS/JavaScript: Frontend of the voting portal for users.
+HTML/CSS: Frontend of the voting portal for users.
 Solidity: Used for writing smart contracts on the Ethereum network.
 Project Setup
 Prerequisites
 Python 3.x
-Node.js and npm
+npm
 MetaMask browser extension for interacting with Ethereum blockchain Ganache (or any Ethereum test network)
 Installation